lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 # Parameter Set Security and Sizes {#arnold}

-Instead of defining the strength of a quantum algorithm in a traditional manner using the imprecise notion of bits of security, NIST has defined security levels by picking a reference scheme, which NIST expects to offer notable levels of resistance to both quantum and classical attack.
-To wit, a KEM algorithm that achieves NIST PQC security must require computational resources to break IND-CCA2 security comparable or greater than that required for key search on AES-128, AES-192, and AES-256 for Levels 1, 3, and 5, respectively.
+Instead of defining the strength of a quantum algorithm using the imprecise notion of bits of security, NIST has defined security levels by picking a reference scheme, which is expected to offer notable levels of resistance to both quantum and classical attacks.
+To wit, a KEM algorithm that achieves NIST Post-Quantum Cryptography (PQC) security must require computational resources to break IND-CCA2 security comparable or greater than that required for key search on AES-128, AES-192, and AES-256 for Levels 1, 3, and 5, respectively.